Bad Religion: Age of Unreason and follow-up album (2018–present)

 On April 29, 2020, Bad Religion announced on their social media accounts that they had to cancel all of their tour dates for that year due to the COVID-19 pandemic, including a co-headlining US tour with Alkaline Trio, therefore marking 2020 as the first year the band did not perform at least one show since their inception in 1980.
 They subsequently also rescheduled their South American and European tour dates with Suicidal Tendencies, Millencolin, and Pulley to 2022 (originally scheduled for May and June 2021), once again due to the COVID pandemic.
 They also rescheduled their North American tour with Alkaline Trio, which was slated to take place in the fall of 2021.

-In October 2020, Bad Religion released a new song, "What Are We Standing For," on streaming platforms, which was an outtake from the Age of Unreason sessions.
+In October 2020, Bad Religion released a new song, "What Are We Standing For", on streaming platforms, which was an outtake from the Age of Unreason sessions.

-On January 20, 2021, Bad Religion released a previously-unreleased song called, "Emancipation of the Mind," which was recorded during the Age of Unreason sessions.
+On January 20, 2021, Bad Religion released a previously unreleased song called "Emancipation of the Mind", which was recorded during the Age of Unreason sessions.
 The release of the song coincided with the inauguration of Joe Biden, and it had more hopeful themes compared to other songs that they've written while also being a rejection of Trumpism.

+As of February, 2025, Bad Religion is in the studio to record a follow up album to Age of Unreason.